tplews98/advent_of_code_2022/README.md

 - `run-test <day>`: Run the tests for a given day
 - `run-all-days`: Run all days that have solutions
 - `run-all-tests`: Run all the tests for days which have solutions
-- `run-mypy`: Run mypy on all days and tests
+- `run-sa`: Run mypy and pylint on all days and tests
 - `autoformat`: Autoformat python code with black and isort.

 python3.9 or greater is required due the typing used.
 Change the `PYTHON_EXE`